 I get angry

-All the times I patiently showed her how washing her breakfast dishes takes 5 MINUTES…no reason not to do it mum!
+All the times I patiently showed her how washing her breakfast dishes takes just 5 MINUTES.
+There was no reason not to do it mum!

-The following day I am still feeling angry and really struggling with ‘letting it all go’.
+The following day I was still feeling angry and really struggling with ‘letting it all go’.

 Me vs her.
 My wants vs her wants.

-I can’t change her but I can change myself
+I can’t change her, but I can change myself.

 For further help

 I can’t speak highly enough of how meditation has been and still is a strong support and stabilser when the hard, stressful stuff starts to appear in your life.